jaysylvester/citizen/README.md

       };
     };

-In `article.hbs`, you can now reference objects you placed within the `content` object passed by the emitter, as well as objects such as the `url` scope:
+In `article.hbs`, you can now reference objects you placed within the `content` object passed by the emitter, as well as objects within `params` such as the `url` scope:

     <!DOCTYPE html>
     <html>